Kinematic analysis includes four components of deformation

 The strain axes have another special property - the are perpendicular before and after deformation.
 So, they must be lines of zero shear strain.
 In general, they are the only two lines along which the shear strain is zero.

-Note that it takes 3 numbers to describe a finite strain in 2D: s1, s3, and the orientation of a strain axis (typically represented φ' )
+Note that it takes 3 numbers to describe a finite strain in 2D: s1, s3, and the orientation of a strain axis (typically represented φ' ).
+(However, to describe deformation a fourth number is needed: we need to know how much the strain axes have rotated from the starting state to the final state.)

-The ratio Rs = s1/ s3 is called the strain ratio and is a measure of the overal intensity of distortion.
+The strain ratio Rs = s1/ s3 is called the strain ratio and is a measure of the overall intensity of distortion.

 The product s1 x s3 is a measure of the area of the strain ellipse.
 It is used to measure the dilation according to the following formula: